devxorg/devxorg.github.io/README.md

 Created something awesome for your fork of the portfolio and want to share it?
 Feel free to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).

 ## Portfolio Sections
- Summary and About me\
+ Summary & About me\
  Skills\
  Education\
  Work Experience\
  Open Source Projects Connected with GitHub\
  Big Projects\
- Achievements And Certifications\
+ Achievements & Certifications\
  Blogs\
  Talks\
  Podcast\